FM2233/from-patterns-to-reasoning/README.md

   Zhu, Xiangru and Li, Zhixu and Wang, Xiaodan and Jiang, Xueyao and Sun, Penglei and Wang, Xuwu and Xiao, Yanghua and Yuan, Nicholas Jing. [[Paper](https://ieeexplore.ieee.org/abstract/document/9961954)]

+- **Knowledge Graph-Based In-Context Learning for Advanced Fault Diagnosis in Sensor Networks.** `Sensors (Basel, Switzerland)` `2024`

+  Xie, Xin and Wang, Junbo and Han, Yu and Li, Wenjuan.

 </details>

 #### 2) Enhancement based on Retrieval Enhanced Generation (RAG)